 Speaking at the summit, US President Barack Obama pledged to "redouble" US efforts to eliminate "Islamic State" (IS), the terror group that claimed responsibility for the massacre.

 "We stand in solidarity with France in hunting down the perpetrators of this crime and bringing them to justice," Obama said.

-the IS group is also blamed for two deadly bombings in Turkey earlier this year.
+In addition to the Paris killings, the IS group is also blamed for two deadly bombings in Turkey earlier this year.

 "The killing of innocent people, based on a twisted ideology, is an attack not just on France, not just on Turkey, but it's an attack on the civilized world," Obama said after meeting with Turkish President Recep Tayyip Erdogan.